14 Gorgeous Frozen Waterfalls In New York That Must Be Seen To Be Believed

 While we frequently feature

 beautiful Gorge Trail that allows you to see nineteen waterfalls over a 2-mile trail, during the winter this particular trail is closed to visitors.
 Come during the colder season and you can still adventure through the South Rim and Indian trails that are open and allow you to see the beauty of one of our most popular state parks.

 9. High Falls Gorge

-, High Falls Gorge in Wilmington is open during the winter to let you explore this magnificent winter wonderland.
-The privately owned nature park features bridges with glass platforms that allow you to see what's right beneath your feet as well as nature trails that you can explore with snow shoes during the winter.
-High Falls Gorge offers snow shoe rentals and has campfire and marshmallow roastings on the weekends!
+in Wilmington is open seasonally during the winter to let you explore this magnificent winter wonderland.
+The privately owned nature park features bridges with glass platforms that allow you to see what's right beneath your feet as well as nature trails that you can explore with snowshoes during the winter.
+High Falls Gorge offers snowshoe rentals and has a campfire and marshmallow roasting on the weekends!

 10. Awosting Falls

 Head down to the Catskills to explore Minnewaska State Park where you can view